Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Readability issues

-Poor typography choices with inconsistent font usage, small text sizes, and tight line heights made content hard to read - especially on mobile devices.
+Inconsistent fonts, small text sizes, and tight line heights made content hard to read - especially on mobile devices.

 04